+The Investment Manager identifies issuers that are exposed to principal adverse impacts on sustainability factors based on in-house research, data sources including ESG data providers, news alerts and the issuers themselves.
+When no reliable third-party data is available, the Investment Manager makes reasonable estimates or assumptions.
 Where the Investment Manager identifies an investment as having a critical and poorly managed impact in one of the considered principal adverse impacts areas, and where no signs of remedial action or improvement have been observed, an action by the Investment Manager must be taken.

-Action mechanisms include: engagement, exclusion and/or divestment.
+Action mechanisms include: engagement and exclusion.

 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details: